Cosmology without Einstein's assumption that inertial mass produces gravity

 There is, however, more to be said.
-A central tenet of the general theory of relativity is that every object that gravitates, no matter how large or how small, is a manifestation of a departure of the geometry of space-time from flatness.
+A central tenet of the general theory of relativity is that every object that gravitates, no matter how large or how small, manifests itself in (more fundamentally, {\it is a manifestation of\/}) a departure of the geometry of space-time from flatness.
 If such an object has other, nongravitational properties, these must be either incorporated in or additional to the underlying geometric structure.
-Believing that the drainhole model provides the best presently available description of a gravitating particle's geometry, I therefore adopt the hypothesis that every such {\it elementary\/} gravitating object is at its core an actual physical drainhole --- these objects to include not only elementary constituents of visible matter such as protons and neutrons (or perhaps, more elementarily, quarks), but also the unseen particles of `dark matter' whose existence is at present only inferential.
-Moreover, I will consider that visible matter and the primordial matter of my cosmological model are, gravitationally, one and the same, and that the continuously created matter of the model is composed of particles that are drainholes with no additional properties.
+Believing that the drainhole model provides the best presently available description of a gravitating particle's geometry, I adopt the hypothesis that every such {\it elementary\/} gravitating object is at its core an actual physical drainhole --- these objects to include not only elementary constituents of visible matter such as protons and neutrons (or perhaps, more elementarily, quarks), but also the unseen particles of `dark matter' whose existence is at present only inferential.
+Moreover, I assume that visible matter and the primordial matter of my cosmological model are one and the same, and that drainholes with no additional properties constitute the continuously created matter of the model.